pitchmuc/aepp/docs/synchronizer.md

 * targets : REQUIRED : list of target sandboxes name as strings
 * config : REQUIRED : ConnectObject with the configuration.
 Make sure that the configuration of your API allows connection to all targeted sandboxes.
 * region : OPTIONAL : region of the sandboxes. default is 'nld2', possible values are: "va7" or "aus5 or "can2" or "ind2"
-* localEnvironment : OPTIONAL : if True, it will use the local environment.
-Default is False. ## WIP
+* localFolder : OPTIONAL : if provided, it will use the local environment as the base.
+Default is False.
+                If localFolder is provided, the baseSandbox and targets are not used, and the configuration is used to connect to the local environment. configuration to use local environment is a folder with the name of your sandbox, inside that folder there must a folder for each base component:
+                - class
+                - schema
+                - fieldgroup
+                - datatype
+                - identity
+                - dataset
+                - descriptor

+For more details on localFolder, see [local files usage](./localfilesusage.md)

 ### Synchronizer attributes